rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

 # PRISM data converted into FIPS and ZIP summaries in the USA

 ## Introduction
-[Parameter-elevation Regressions on Independent Slopes Model (PRISM)](https://prism.oregonstate.edu/recent/) temperature, precipitation 4km weather variable grids that have been converted to county FIPS and ZIP Code summaries for use in several papers.
+[Parameter-elevation Regressions on Independent Slopes Model (PRISM)](https://prism.oregonstate.edu/recent/) temperature, precipitation 4km daily weather variable grids that have been converted to county FIPS and ZIP Code summaries for use in several papers.

 In RDS from R and also csv.
 In Python [easy to load RDS files](https://stackoverflow.com/questions/40996175/loading-a-rds-file-in-pandas) and much more compact files than csvs too.